devplayer0/fyp/report.md

 ### EmbedInsight

 EmbedInsight was created to automate embedded systems courses, including Massively Open Online Courses (MOOCs).
-The key goal of this system is to test complex assignments that make use of real-world hardware while aiming to scale out to courses with potentially thousands of participants [@embedinsight].
+The main goal of this system is to test complex assignments that make use of real-world hardware while aiming to scale out to courses with potentially thousands of participants [@embedinsight].
 There is little exploration of advanced submission analysis.